emacs-mirror/emacs/mps/manual/source/topic/message.rst

 neglects to poll the message queue or neglects to discard the messages it retrieved, then messages will :term:`leak`.

+There is no requirement on the client program to retrieve and discard messages promptly.
+However, a client program that allows the number of garbage collection (or garbage collection start) messages on the message queue to grow without limit will eventually find that new garbage collections no longer start until some of these messages are retrieved and discarded.

 Finalization messages
 ---------------------